-- iv.
-The medication is prescribed by or in consultation with a gastroenterologist. - B) Patient is Currently Receiving Entyvio Subcutaneous or Intravenous.
+- iii.
+The medication is prescribed by or in consultation with a gastroenterologist. - B) Patient is Currently Receiving Entyvio Intravenous or Subcutaneous.
 Approve for 1 year if the patient meets BOTH of the following (i and ii): - i.
-Patient has been established on Entyvio subcutaneous or intravenous for at least 6 months; AND calprotectin), serum markers (e.g., C-reactive protein), endoscopic assessment, and/or reduced dose of corticosteroids.b) Compared with baseline (prior to initiating the requested drug), patient experienced an b) Compared with baseline (prior to initiating the requested drug), patient experienced an improvement in at least one symptom, such as decreased pain, fatigue, stool frequency, and/or decreased rectal bleeding.
+Patient has been established on Entyvio intravenous or subcutaneous for at least 6 months; AND - Note: A patient who has received < 6 months of therapy or who is restarting therapy with Entyvio intravenous or subcutaneous is reviewed under criterion A (Initial Therapy). - ii.
+Patient meets at least ONE of the following (a or b): - a) When assessed by at least one objective measure, patient experienced a beneficial clinical response from baseline (prior to initiating the requested drug); OR Note: Examples of assessment for inflammatory response include fecal markers (e.g., fecal calprotectin), serum markers (e.g., C-reactive protein), endoscopic assessment, and/or reduced dose of corticosteroids. - b) Compared with baseline (prior to initiating the requested drug), patient experienced an improvement in at least one symptom, such as decreased pain, fatigue, stool frequency, and/or decreased rectal bleeding.